sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

         ./sage -i ccache

-    Recynthonization will still occur when rebuilding, but the recompilation stage first checks whether previously compiled files are cached for reuse before compiling them again.
+    Recythonization will still occur when rebuilding, but the recompilation stage first checks whether previously compiled files are cached for reuse before compiling them again.
 This saves considerable time rebuilding.